souheilallaoui/camel-file-upload/README.md

 # camel-file-upload

-Demo application showing file upload HTTP multipart/form-data upload using servlet in Camel.
+Demo application showing file upload with HTTP multipart/form-data upload using servlet in Camel.
 This simple route logs the number of attachments in the Camel Exchange.

 ### attachmentMultipartBinding
 The option **attachmentMultipartBinding** binds the multipart form data to the Camel Exchange as attachments.